Concussion Treatment

 Visual Field Loss

-It is possible for a patient with a traumatic brain injury to have a hemianopsia, or a visual field defect.
+It is possible for a patient with a traumatic brain injury to have a hemianopsia or a visual field defect.
 When this occurs, a patient will either have the vertical half, or horizontal half of their vision missing.
-Patients who have visual field loss often have difficulty with certain daily activities, or may be at risk for a fall or injury.
+Patients who have visual field loss often have difficulty with certain daily activities or may be at risk for a fall or injury.
 Certain accommodations can be taught to patients to help them better perform activities with a field defect.
-It can also be possible to see some improvement to the visual field with by performing certain scanning activities.
+It can also be possible to see some improvement in the visual field by performing certain scanning activities.